nebelgrau77/STM32L0_SimpleNN/readme.md

 ported to Rust.

-So far got to lecture 14, the following functions are available from the helpers/nn module:
+So far got to lecture 27, the following functions are available from the helpers/nn module:

 * multiple input, single output
 * single input, multiple output
 * multiple input, multiple output
 * multiple input, multiple output with hidden layer
+* comparing and finding error
+* normalization
+* random weights initialization
+* brute force learning

 with the following private functions they use:

 * weighted sum
 * elementwise multiply
 * matrix vector multplication
+* sigmoid activation function

 The target is STM32L0xx MCU, in my case Nucleo-32 STM32L031K6 dev board.
 To experiment with low power consumption the code uses MSI oscillator as main clock source, and LSE 32 kHz oscillator as Low Power UART clock source.